deliverybot/deliverybot.github.io/_posts/2019-11-20-road-to-production.md

 1. First of all, the core featureset in Deliverybot is (and always will be) open source at [https://github.com/deliverybot/deliverybot](https://github.com/deliverybot/deliverybot).
 Your team can run this if they need to build this on their own.

-1. Going forwards I want to invest in building a self-hosted version for organizations that want to use the code in on-premises environments.
-Stay tuned for this.

-1. Deliverybot is hosted using Serverless technologies on Google Cloud.
-The service stores very little state which allows us to scale infinitely to more and more traffic as it comes on.
+1. Deliverybot is built for scale.
+Using serverless technologies I'm confident that we can scale Deliverybot to handle deployments for any organization on GitHub.

 Do you have any more questions about this?
-Reach out, I’m happy to discuss this in more detail.
-Also, I’ve recently released some new [security documentation](https://deliverybot.dev/terms/security/) which may be of interest.
+Reach out!
+Also, check out our new [security documentation](https://deliverybot.dev/terms/security/) which may be of interest.

+### Roadmap

+During the beta period we received a lot of feedback about features required to move to production and to begin using Deliverybot for deployments on a day to day basis.
+This resulted in a new [public roadmap](https://github.com/orgs/deliverybot/projects/3) that you can keep tabs on if you are curious when your new favourite feature is going to land.

 Thanks for reading :) I hope you join Deliverybot and continue to track our progress going forwards.
 If you want to reach out, contact us at support@deliverybot.dev.